 Walnuts are rich in essential fats, zinc, vitamin E, selenium, and protein, all of which are nutrients your skin needs to stay healthy.
 "Walnuts contain omega-3 essential fatty acids, which can improve skin's elasticity," says David Bank, M.D., a dermatologist in Mount Kisco, NY.
 These super-healthy nuts are also loaded with copper, a mineral that boosts collagen production.

 Selenium is a powerful antioxidant.
 Studies suggest that a selenium-rich diet can help to protect against skin cancer, sun damage, and age spots.
 One way to boost your intake is to eat Brazil nuts.
 Just four nuts will provide the recommended daily amount!

 5. Fatty Fish Against Skin Inflammation

 As well as being a great source of protein, which keeps your skin strong, fish provides us with zinc.
-A zinc deficiency can lead to inflamed skin, lesions and any wounds will take longer to heal.
+A zinc deficiency can lead to inflamed skin, lesions, and any wounds that will take longer to heal.